svenboertjens/bluelink/README.md

 I'm planning to bring this package to AUR, but for now, there's a convenient setup script.
 Simply download the ZIP and extract it, and run the `auto_setup.sh` (with root).

+# Issues & upcoming changes

+Currently, there's some issues in the system, especially in the CLI.
+So I'm working on that.
+Also, I plan on reworking the way the system works to make it more performant and secure.